RANCHERS : THE LOCAL CONSERVATIONISTS

 Around his ranch is a wonderful landscape.
 Neil, like Rick, also supports wildlife across his property.
 Deer hunting in this area is a particularly popular activity, and Neil allows many hunters on his property through the Block Management System while making sure some of the best hunting grounds are saved for his grandchildren.

 Neil spoke tenderly about his surroundings, and his love for his family could be felt during their conversations.
-He finds an intrinsic value in watching the calm waters of the Ruby, and he’s had some of his most memorable experiences while riding with other ranchers in his community during roundup.
+He finds a value in watching the calm waters of the Ruby, and he’s had some of his most memorable experiences while riding with other ranchers in his community during roundup.

 This land was inherited in good health and it was brought up by a good honest people.
 Ranchers like Neil are stewarding the land for the future, making sure their culture is a tradition that will carry on.